LiveOakLabs/terraform-provider-readme/README.md

 [provider docs on the Terraform registry](https://registry.terraform.io/providers/LiveOakLabs/readme/latest/docs/data-sources/api_registry) for a full list with examples.

-## Versioning and Releases
+## Disclaimer About Versioning and Development Status

-This project uses semantic versioning and is currently in _development_ status using a `0.x.x` versioning scheme.
+⚠️ This project is currently under active development and is versioned using the `0.x.x` scheme.
+Breaking changes are likely and will result in an increment to the minor version (e.g., `0.2.0` to `0.3.0).` Users are strongly advised not to automatically update to new minor or major versions without thoroughly testing, as the API and functionality may change significantly between releases.

-Breaking changes are likely to occur within the `0.x` _minor_ versions.
-Once the project reaches `1.0.0`, typical rules for semantic versioning will apply.
+A stable `1.x` release is planned for the future once the project meets certain criteria for feature completeness and stability.

 Refer to the [CHANGELOG](CHANGELOG.md) for release details.